 - 11.1 This policy is intended to provide you with an avenue to raise concerns within the Council and it is hoped that you will utilise it.
-However, should you feel unable to raise your concerns internally, the following are possible alternative contact points: - Public Concern at Work 020 7404 6609 - the external auditor - UNISON whistleblower's hotline 0800 597 9750 - Audit Commission whistleblower's hotline 0845 052 2646 - the police. - 11.2 It is stressed that this list is not exhaustive and you are free to contact any organisation that you feel will be able to deal properly with your concerns.
-This may include; - your local Councillor - your solicitor - other relevant professional or regulatory bodies.
+However, should you feel unable to raise your concerns internally, the following are possible alternative contact points: - Public Concern at Work 020 7404 6609 - the external auditor - Audit Commission whistleblower's hotline 0303 4448 346 - the police. - 11.2 It is stressed that this list is not exhaustive and you are free to contact any organisation that you feel will be able to deal properly with your concerns.
+This may include; - your solicitor - other relevant professional or regulatory bodies as prescribed by the Secretary of State

-You are encouraged, however, to take further advice before reporting an issue to a body other than those specified above to ensure that you are making a protected disclosure.
+You should, however, take further advice before reporting an issue to a body other than those specified above to ensure that you are making a protected disclosure.

-- 11.3 You will be protected under the Public Interest Disclosure Act 1988 if you raise your concerns with any of the above, provided that; - you make the disclosure in good faith - you reasonably believe that the information disclosed, and any allegation contained in it, are substantially true - you do not make the disclosure for personal gain. - 11.4 If you do take the matter outside the Council, you should ensure that you do not disclose confidential information.
+- 11.3 You will be protected under the Public Interest Disclosure Act 1988 if you raise your concerns with any of the above, provided that; - you believe the disclosure to be in the public interest - you reasonably believe that the information disclosed, and any allegation contained in it, are substantially true - you do not make the disclosure for personal gain. - 11.4 If you do take the matter outside the Council, you should ensure that you do not disclose confidential information.